dlwicksell/nodem/README.md

 Nodem also has a debug tracing mode, in case something doesn't seem to be working right, or you want to see what happens to data as it moves through the Nodem APIs.
-It has four levels of debugging, defaulting to 'off'.
-The other debug levels are 'low', 'medium', and 'high'.
+It has four levels of debugging, defaulting to `off`.
+The other debug levels are `low`, `medium`, and `high`.
 You can also use the numbers 0-3.
 The higher the debug level, the more verbose the debug output will be, e.g.

 ```javascript